-As revealed exclusively to CoinDesk, the platform was successfully used to record and authenticate transfers for about 10,000 individuals.
-The platform was implemented by Parity Technologies, a startup led by Ethereum co-founder Gavin Wood, and blockchain big data firm Datarella.
+As disclosed solely to CoinDesk, the platform was successfully employed to register and validate transfers for roughly 10,000 individuals.
+The platform was established by Parity Technologies, a startup spearheaded by Ethereum co-founder Gavin Wood, in conjunction with blockchain big data company Datarella.

 Alexandra Alden, a WFP innovation accelerator consultant who helped oversee the implementation, told CoinDesk:

 “All funds received by the refugees from WFP were specifically used to purchase food items such as olive oil, pasta and lentils.”

 The WFP is now in the process of gathering more detailed analytics, such as exactly how many transactions were conducted.”